-Steps You Can Take to Lower Your Risk for Alzheimer's Disease
+How You Can Lower Your Risk for Alzheimer's Disease

-There are currently 5.4 million Americans living with Alzheimer's disease, a progressive neurological condition that affects memory, behavior and the ability to carry out everyday tasks.
-There are no known cures for the disease, and even slowing its progression has proven to be quite difficult.
+There are currently about 5.3 million Americans living with Alzheimer's disease (AD) dementia, a progressive neurological condition that affects memory, behavior and the ability to carry out everyday tasks.

-For the most part, researchers believe that this form of dementia can be genetic or related to environmental or lifestyle factors.
-Genes and surroundings can be difficult to control, but your diet, as well as your physical and mental exercise, are pretty easy to modify and may make a difference in your risk of developing Alzheimer's disease.
+Other risk factors related to Alzheimer's disease include lifestyle factors such as diet, physical and mental exercise.
+These are pretty easy to modify and may make a difference in your risk of developing Alzheimer's disease.